garronej/ts-ci/README.md

 If you want to **only** release as ESM just set `"module": "ES6"` in your `tsconfig.json` (and remove `esModuleInterop`).
 You can remove [the listing of your export](https://github.com/garronej/ts-ci/blob/16dbde73a52ea7750a39f0179f121dd8927c1ee5/package.json#L21-L25) in the package.json it's not of any use.
+This option has the advantage, if you are publishing a React library to enable you to import assets file (`.svg`, `.css`) files like for example [here](https://github.com/codegouvfr/react-dsfr/blob/459f2a8f8c4de054217628e281c97520ac9889de/src/AgentConnectButton.tsx#L7-L10) (Don't forget to copy your the assets from your `src/` to your `dist/` though, TypeScript don't do it for you).

 You want to avoid this strategy if:
 - You want your module to be usable with node.
 The ESM distribution produced by TypeScript is an ESM distribution that node in `type: module` can process (files need to have `.mjs` extension, exports need to be listed).
-As a result your module won't be usable at all on node except through Next.js for example that will be able to make it work.
+As a result your module won't be usable at all on node except through Next.js that will be able to make it work.
+Note that it will work out of the box in Next.js setup using [the AppDir router](https://nextjs.org/docs/app/building-your-application/routing) but for project using the legacy [pagesRouter](https://nextjs.org/docs/pages/building-your-application/routing) your user will have to add
+`transpilePackages: ["<your-module>"]` in their `next.config.js` file.
+[Example](https://github.com/garronej/react-dsfr-next-demo/blob/70ca68eebe326fab73f8cbd41a9f0c0bb2f15e8a/next.config.js#L14).
-This means for example that you'd have to tell your users to configure their JEST so that it transpiles your module using `"transformIgnorePatterns": [ "node_modules/(?!@codegouvfr/react-dsfr)" ]`.
+This means also that you'd have to tell your users to configure their JEST so that it transpiles your module using `"transformIgnorePatterns": [ "node_modules/(?!@codegouvfr/react-dsfr)" ]`.
 If you publish scripts (your `package.json` has a `bin` property) you'll need to [transpile your script separately in CJS](https://github.com/garronej/ts-ci/issues/1#issuecomment-1556046899).